rishiraj88/bugtracker/README.md

 # bugtracker
-A simple bug tracker to show the capabilities of:
+A simple bug tracker to showcase the prominent capabilities of:
 - Java
 - Spring Boot
 - Docker